 Ignore the keyboard warriors: focus on your own goals

-There’s an enormous number of articles, blogs, forum posts and YouTube videos tackling the topic of “the best martial art”.
-Understandably, the focus tends to be on combat or self defence effectiveness, but there are also other benefits to practising martial arts that are typically overlooked.
+There are an enormous number of articles, blogs, forum posts and YouTube videos tackling the topic of “the best martial art”.
+Understandably, the focus tends to be on combat or self defence effectiveness, but there are also other benefits to practising martial arts that are often overlooked.

-The reporting and online discussions also tend to lack objectivity, as martial arts practitioners passionately argue the merits of their system or school, whilst talking down the merits of others.
+Online discussions typically lack objectivity, with martial arts practitioners or instructors passionately spruiking the benefits of their system or school, whilst talking down the merits of others.
 It’s all too common to see proponents of various martial arts battling it out by keyboard in heated discussions over which martial art is superior.

 These fiery debates are not all that helpful for newcomers looking for advice on choosing the right martial art for them.